It is crucial that you understand how the Zone Of Control

 (2.)
 Offensive Support Effect: when attacking an enemy unit you may obtain greater attack power by having your

-other units within the front line of your ZOC.
+ZOC.
 The offensive capacity of the attacking unit will be increased with

 this support.
 For example: